IzzySoft/Adebar/doc/hints.md

       script, any executable (with or without parameters), or even a function you've set up in your config file.
 This way you could e.g. zip the files and send them by mail, or whatever you think useful :)
+    * `APPNAME_CMD`: Similar to `POSTRUN_CMD` a command to retrieve app names.
+      Must return a string only (the app name or, if it fails to retrieve it, the package name as passed to it).
+Only parameter is the package name.

 ## Shared Storage